Rules of Exeter City Water Polo and Swimming Club as at 28th October 2018.

 10 Special General Meeting

 10.1 A Special General Meeting may be called at any time by the Committee.
-A Special General Meeting shall be called by the Secretary within 28 days of receipt by him of a requisition in writing signed by not less than 7 members entitled to attend and vote at a General Meeting or (if greater) such numbers as represents (one-tenth) in number of such members stating the purposes for which the meeting is required and the resolution proposed.
+A Special General Meeting shall be called by the club within 28 days of receipt by the Secretary of a requisition in writing signed by not less than 7 members entitled to attend and vote at a General Meeting or (if greater) such numbers as represents (one-tenth) in number of such members stating the purposes for which the meeting is required and the resolution proposed.

 11 Procedure at the Annual and Special General Meeting